Wireless and Small Cell Regulations and Installation

 For public safety as well as quality of life, this need to happen.
 Cell reception is truly problematic all over the island.
 We send guests to the middle of the street to get a connection to carry a cell phone conversation.
 This is long over due.

-AaronS almost 5 years ago
+AaronS over 5 years ago

 characters left